Cookie Decorating Tools & Materials: What You Actually Need to Start

 Cookie Cutters

-A simple knife fully covers this task and allows you to cut clean, accurate shapes.
+A simple knife fully covers this task and allows you to create clean, custom shapes without buying extra equipment.
+For beginners, this is often the most practical way to start.

 Turntable